ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 ## Constraints

 - memory consumption must be low for `kdbGet`, see [4.
 Goal: Performance](/doc/GOALS.md), in particular, deep duplication is too expensive
+- For non-optional parts of Elektra, also non-POSIX systems must be supported

 ## Assumptions